Genetics Testing for Cancer Risk Physician Guide

 - Address any medical, emotional, or family issues.

-- Further discuss preventive measures and screening tests, based on the patient's genetic test results.
+- Further discuss risk-reducing measures and screening recommendations, based on the patient's genetic test results.

-- Physicians can preview cases with Cancer Genetics Program specialists, or they can refer people directly to the program for preliminary information.
+- Physicians can preview cases with Cancer Genetics Program specialists, or they can refer patients directly to the program for preliminary information.
 A patient brochure is available on request.

 - The Cancer Genetics Program does not charge until our specialists actually see the patient or family members.

-- People may schedule genetic consultations at multiple sites in Pittsburgh, at Magee-Womens Hospital, or the Hillman Cancer Center, or UPMC Lemieux Sports Complex UPMC Magee-Womens Specialty Services.
+- Patients may schedule genetic consultations at multiple sites in Pittsburgh, at Magee-Womens Hospital, the Hillman Cancer Center, or UPMC Lemieux Sports Complex UPMC Magee-Womens Specialty Services.

 Call the Cancer Genetics Program at 1-800-454-8156 to:

-- Obtain more information about cancer genetics or DNA testing.
+- Obtain more information about cancer genetics testing.

 - Request educational sessions for health care professionals.